-Peru is home to jungle, desert, coast and mountains, as well as a great variety of wildlife and insect life.
+Peru is home to the jungle, desert, coast and mountains; as well as a great variety of wildlife and insects.
 Full of wonder, tourists may be oblivious or turn a blind eye to some of the country’s hazards.
-Listen to our useful advice about the Peruvian sun, mosquitos and altitude sickness.
+Follow our useful advice about the Peruvian sun, mosquitos and altitude sickness – to maximize your comfort during your trip.

-Regardless of the differences that occur in each of the above mentioned regions, there is something that each of the regions have in common and that connects all of Peru, and that is the SUN.
-The sun in this former Inca Empire is very intense and has changed travel plans for many a tourist.
-The question of sunlight and its effect on the human body is very often underestimated by travelers and should be treated very seriously.
-Applying 40+ SPF to your exposed skin several times per day, and at least 20 minutes before being outdoors is a must!
+Despite the vast differences between the aforementioned regions, the one thing they all have in common and that connects all of Peru is the SUN.
+The sun in this former Inca Empire is very intense and has forced many tourists to change their travel plans.
+The question of sunlight and its effect on the human body is often underestimated by travelers and should be treated seriously.
+Applying 40+ SPF sunscreen to your exposed skin several times per day (at least 20 minutes before being outdoors) is a must!
 This is key even when it is rainy or cloudy.
-The sun not only damages skin but also weakens our bodies and reduces energy levels, especially in a high-altitude environment.
+The sun not only damages skin but also weakens our bodies and reduces energy levels, especially in high-altitude environments.

-Be sure to have with you the following: Good quality sunglasses, a sun hat, and WATER!
+Be sure to have the following: high-quality sunglasses, a hat, and water!

-You should also take into consideration the various types of INSECTS and ALTITUDE SICKNESS
+You should also take into consideration the various types of INSECTS and the possibility of ALTITUDE SICKNESS.

 Mosquitos & Insects in the Peruvian Jungle

 In the case of mosquitos and INSECTS, they are a fact of life when you visit the jungle.
-Unfortunately it is not always possible to avoid the large tarantulas that lurk beneath the canopy, but with proper precautions you can avoid the biting mosquitoes and ensuing diseases they carry.
+Unfortunately, it is not always possible to avoid the large tarantulas that lurk beneath the canopy, but with proper precautions, you can avoid being bitten by mosquitoes and the ensuing diseases they carry.

 Mosquito Prevention: Always wear long pants, blouses or jumpers with long sleeves – preferably in two layers, avoid being outdoors at dusk, and carry mosquito spray with at least 40% DEET.